 Not to mention, compost can serve as a replacement for chemical fertilizer and contribute to moisture-retentive soil.
 Compost heaps can even become tiny ecosystems of their own, attracting various animals such as earthworms, hedgehogs, and lizards.

-It’s no secret that investing in a solar power system can promote a healthier environment and help homeowners slash homeownership costs.
+Similarly, solar-powered water features like modern water fountains can add life to a backyard without relying on less regenerative electricity forms.
 Because solar-powered lights can store energy during the day and light up a patio for nighttime entertainment, there’s no need to flip on the back porch light.
 Instead, you can entertain and wow your house guests with environmental conservation in mind.
 Similarly, solar-powered water features can add life to a backyard without relying on less regenerative electricity forms.

 Like composting, collecting rainwater is an easy route to a more eco-friendly backyard.
 Water can be diverted from a roof drainpipe into a rain barrel and saved to water plants or vegetable gardens.
 Bioswales, linear ditches is designed to redirect water to where it’s needed most.
 The ditches can also be used to funnel rainwater into specific areas of a yard or garden.